neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getconnectioncount.md

 ﻿# getconnectioncount Method

-Get the current number of connections for the node.
+Gets the current number of connections for the node.

 ## Example